WalidELAJI/LetsGoBiking/README.md

 > Regarding the execution of the Heavy Client in JAVA, it is done manually (as explained [further below](#steps-for-manual-execution-of-the-clientJAVA-project)).

-### In case you don't want to run the 'launch_project.bat' file follow these steps below if:
+### In case you don't want to run the 'launch_project.bat' file follow these steps below :

 1. 🛠️ **Clone** the repository to your local machine.
 ```bash